RandomSearch18/normal-web-app/README.md

 ## Development instructions

-We use Vite, Yarn Berry, Tailwind CSS, daisyUI, and Voby.
+We use TypeScript, Vite, Yarn Berry, Tailwind CSS, daisyUI, and Voby.

-Clone the repository, install dependencies by running `yarn`, and then run `yarn dev` to start the development server.
+To get started with development, clone the repository, install dependencies by running `yarn`, and then run `yarn dev` to start the development server.

 ## Deployment instructions